sbb-design-systems/lyne-components/src/components/sbb-expansion-panel/readme.md

 The component has two background options that can be set using the `color` variable, while the `disabled` state can be set using the self-named variable.
 It's also possible to display the `sbb-expansion-panel` without border by setting the `borderless` variable to `true`.
-Using the `level` variable, it's possible to wrap the `sbb-expansion-panel-header` in a heading tag; if it's unset, a `<div>` is used as a wrapper.
+Using the `titleLevel` variable, it's possible to wrap the `sbb-expansion-panel-header` in a heading tag; if it's unset, a `<div>` is used as a wrapper.

 ## Usage